 In producing the financial statements the Council makes an assessment of the materiality of transactions and balances when applying its accounting policies.
-For the purposes of the 2013/14 financial statements the Council has a de-minimis level of £20,000 when recognising assets and liabilities to be disclosed within the financial statements.
-Exception to this rule is employee untaken leave has not been accrued and the amount for 2014/15 is £127,129 (£111,456 for 2013/14).
-This exception is taken due to the amount being immaterial to the accounts and the year on year difference never being greater than the £20,000 de-minimis (eg £127k less £111k).
+For the purposes of the 2015/16 financial statements the Council has a de-minimis level of £20,000 when recognising assets and liabilities to be disclosed within the financial statements.
+Exception to this rule is employee untaken leave has not been accrued and the amount for 2015/16 is £107k (£127k for 2014/15).
+This exception is taken due to the amount being immaterial to the accounts and the year on year difference never being a increase greater than the £20,000 de-minimis.